-Manual means capable of being operated by personal intervention.
+Manual means capable of being operated by personal

+intervention.

-Panelboard means a single panel containing busses, fuses, and switches to control lights, fan motors, and similar devices of small individual as well as aggregate capacity, placed in or against a wall or partition and accessible only from the front.
-Qualified means familiar with the construction and operation of the apparatus and the hazards involved.
+Panelboard means a single panel, or a group of panel units designed for assembly in the form of a single panel; including buses and with or without switches and/or automatic over-current protective devices for the control of light, heat, or power circuits of small individual as well as aggregate capacity; designed to be placed in a cabinet or cut-out box placed in or against a wall or partition, and accessible only from the front.
+(See switchboard.)

+Qualified means familiar with the construction and

+operation of the apparatus and the hazards involved.